tibue99/ezcord/docs/ezcord/modules.rst

 API Reference
 =======================
-Here is an overview of all documented features.
+Here is an overview of all features.

 .. toctree::
    :maxdepth: 4